Fitness - for kids

 Exercise your 'insides' too by eating healthy food.

-I wonder how many of 'things to do before you are 12' you have already done?
+I wonder how many of these 'things to do before you are 12' you have already done?

 F feeling good